Start Tasks

 - Any other long-running, terminating processes necessary to prepare your project

 As displayed in the diagram above, we highly recommend you enable Prebuilds for your project.
-In that case, Gitpod executes the before
+In that case, Gitpod executes the before and most importantly, init tasks automatically for each new commit to your project.

-By the time you start a new workspace, all thatās left to do is execute the before
+By the time you start a new workspace, all thatās left to do is execute the before (optional) and command tasks.
+The latter most often starts a database and/or development server.

 Let Gitpod run the time-consuming

-tasks continously behind the scene so you and anyone who opens your project on Gitpod doesnāt have to wait.
+inittasks continously behind the scene so you and anyone who opens your project on Gitpod doesnāt have to wait.

 Restart a Workspace

-task (see above) either as part of a Prebuild or when you started the workspace for the first time.
+When you restart a workspace, Gitpod already executed the init task (see above) either as part of a Prebuild or when you started the workspace for the first time.

-As part of a workspace restart, Gitpod executes the before
+As part of a workspace restart, Gitpod executes the before and command tasks:

 Start a Snapshot

-task (see above) either as part of a Prebuild or when you or a team member started the snapshotās initial workspace for the first time.
+When you start a snapshot, Gitpod already executed the init task (see above) either as part of a Prebuild or when you or a team member started the snapshotās initial workspace for the first time.

-As part of starting a snapshot, Gitpod executes the before
+As part of starting a snapshot, Gitpod executes the before and command tasks:

 Configure the terminal

-You can configure where terminals open using the openMode
+You can configure where terminals open using the openMode properties below.

 Please note that this information is used if no previous terminals in the layout exist.